pranavkr/practice-golang/README.md

   _**module_path:**_

   If you publish a module, this must be a path from which your module can be downloaded by Go tools.
 That would be your code's repository.

+  * The go mod init command creates a go.mod file to track your code's dependencies.
 </details>

 <details>